Framization of a Temperley-Lieb algebra of type $\mathtt{B}$: Framization of the Temperley-Lieb algebra associated to the Coxeter group of type

-Some times we shall use this identification, since it makes some computations easier.
-For details regarding the properties of the convolution product and the Fourier transform, the reader should refer to \cite{te, jula, gojukola2,fjl}.\\
+We will often use this identification, since it makes some computations easier.
+For details regarding the properties of the convolution product and the Fourier transform the reader is referred to \cite{te, jula, gojukola2,fjl}.\\